xfold/LanguageBiasesInReddit/README.md

 # Experiments
 ### Datasets
 We prepared smaller versions of the datasets used in this work consisting of 1M comments.
-Conceptual and USAS biased in these lightweight versions should be similar to the ones presented in the original paper (which considered the whole dataset).
+Conceptual and USAS biases in these lightweight versions should be similar to the ones presented in the original paper considering the whole dataset.
 The original datasets were collected using the [PushShift data platform](https://pushshift.io/).

 [The Red Pill short](https://osf.io/vn6cu) scrapped from [here](https://www.trp.red/feed/) <br>
 [Dating Advice short](https://osf.io/3rzkb) scrapped from [here](https://www.reddit.com/r/dating_advice/)<br>